Season 5 of Apex Legends is now LIVE and players can experience the various weapon changes that come with it.

 We’d argue that this weapon could easily be B-tier if not for the Select-Fire hop-up which essentially lets you convert it into an assault rifle in all but name.

 Without it, the Prowler can be a tad unwieldy with its relatively small magazine.
-Just be sure to stock up on attachments.
+Just be sure to stock up on attachments - especially that extended mag.

 Check out our Prowler PDW guide here.